-While there are many, many observations to be made, here are the top five tips (as demonstrated perfectly by these pros) to increasing your drive distance:
+While there are many, many observations to be made, here are the top five tips (as demonstrated perfectly by these pros) to increase your drive distance:

 Taking an aggressive final step with a big push can increase your forward momentum by 4-5 mph, ultimately adding around 30 feet to your drive.

-All four pros above turn their head at least 90 degrees away from their drive line during the backswing.
+All four pros above turn their head at least 85 degrees away from their drive line during the reach-back.

 Looking again to the pros, the disc is drawn forward with a leading elbow, pulling the disc in an almost perfectly straight-forward path.